django-money/django-money/README.rst

 Callable defaults
 -----------------

-.. versionadded:: 3.6.0
-   Callables were introduced in 3.6.0 and did not work before.
+**Added in version 3.6.0: Callables were introduced in 3.6.0 and did not work before.**

 To make things configurable through project settings (especially useful for third-party applications using django-money), you can wrap configurable defaults in a callable.
 This avoids generating migrations on models when the